shakfu/py-js/README.md

 3. The external itself as a container for the python interpreter: a custom python distribution (zipped or otherwise) is stored inside the external/jsextension object, which can make it portable and usable in standalones.

 (Note that only the two first methods work reliably right now.
 With the latter requiring some slight manual post-build tweaks to get the standalone working with python.
-Embedding the python interpreter in the external itself is still not implemented.
+Embedding the python interpreter in the external itself is still in progress and not implemented.

 Deployment Scenario  | `py` | `pyjs`